Eterion/ES6css/README.md

 has-class($list)
 ```

-Adds a **\$list** of classes to a root element.
-Individual values are converted
+Adds a **list** of classes to a root element.
+Individual values are converted to
-to a class if possible.
+a class if possible.
 New classes are placed at the beginning of the selector,
 therefore the root element must be either class or id selector.

 | Name | Type               | Description         | Default |